10 Tips for Taking Better Action Photos of Dogs

 Obtaining sharp focus in action shots is possibly the most important aspect of them all – and the hardest!

 The number, configuration and accuracy of the focus points available varies greatly between different DSLR models.
 As a general rule, higher end professional camera bodies have more available focus points over a wider area of the image.
-Most digital SLR cameras will have the option of selecting just a single focus point or multiple points.
+Most digital SLR cameras will have the option of selecting either a single focus point, group of focus points or all focus points.

 Canon 1D X – Single focus point, viewed with the Show Focus Points Plugin for Lightroom

-Very fast, randomly moving dogs or dogs running directly towards you can be trickier to track with a single focus point.
+Very fast or randomly moving dogs can be trickier to track with a single focus point.
 When you’re closer to or involved in the action yourself – say, playing a game of tug with the dog – a single focus point may not be forgiving enough of missed aim.

 Switching to a small group of focus points will usually allow the camera’s autofocus tracking system come into play.
 However, as clever as your camera may be, I don’t recommend modes where ALL the focus points are activated as the camera often fails to focus on the desired object.